 If you try to install a tarball that doesn’t match the naming convention

 If you try to install a tarball and you have no ability to connect to the forge, the tool fails.

 If your tarball contains dependency information of its own, the tool ignores it.

-#17 Updated by John Julien 6 months ago
+#17 Updated by John Julien over 2 years ago